SummaryRead the full fact sheet

-- Apply a water-based absorbent hand cream three to four times a day, or more frequently if your hands are constantly in water.
+- Apply a water-based absorbent hand cream 3 to 4 times a day, or more frequently if your hands are constantly in water.

-- Use gloves to wash dishes to protect your hands.
+- Use gloves when washing dishes to protect your hands.

 - Use gloves when gardening to prevent a build-up of ingrained soil or scratches.